-Senior Member of Technical Staff
+Principal Member of Technical Staff

 Work with SEI civil and defense agency customers to acquire, evolve, support and retire software-intensive systems

 Joining the SEI in 2000, Steve initially worked in the Program Integration Directorate (PID), principally supporting the Dynamic Systems program.
 In 2002, he joined the Acquisition Support Program (ASP), and in 2003 he was named ASP's first Chief Engineer for Civil and Defense Agencies.
-In his role as Chief Engineer, he frequently led and/or supported multi-disciplinary SEI teams in executing Independent Technical Assessments, or ITAs, of large, software-intensive government programs.

 Before joining the SEI, he served over 20 years as a program manager, engineer and helicopter pilot in the U.S. Coast Guard.
 As a helicopter pilot, he flew over 3,000 hours and was twice honored as the Naval Helicopter Association's "Rescue Aircrew of the Year".
 A commercial-rated pilot as well as a Naval Aviator, he is a graduate of the National Test Pilot School (Avionics).